 In 1990, Cogswell joined the School of Art & Design faculty, where his teaching has focused on painting and drawing.
 During the 1992-93 academic year, he was the Charles P. Brauer Faculty Fellow at the University of Michigan Institute for the Humanities.
 Throughout his career at U-M, he has received numerous grants from the Office of the Vice-President for Research and the Horace P. Rackham School of Graduate Studies.
 Drawn to interdisciplinary projects, Cogswell has collaborated in performance works and installations with dancers, composers, scientists, and poets as well as other visual artists.
 Cogswell has had a number of solo exhibitions in the states, has lectured at colleges and universities around the country, and has been invited to speak on his work at conferences in Japan, Ireland, Hungary, France, and Israel.
 Cogswell’s work can be found in the public collections of Yasuda Life Company of New York, Mbank of Houston, Barnett Banks of Florida, the Museum of Albuquerque, the City of Tallahassee, the Tamarind Institute, Valencia Community College of Orlando, Florida State University, and the University of Michigan.

 Grand Valley Shakespeare Festival's 2014 Bard to Go:

 Lights, Camera, Action!

-Bard to Go Ensemble Members: Kimi Griggs, Monica Longstreet, Justin Mackey, Chad Marriott, Emilee Miller, Chad Rodgers, Samara Woolfolk.
+Bard to Go Collaborators: Kimi Griggs, Monica Longstreet, Justin Mackey, Chad Marriott, Emilee Miller, Chad Rodgers, Samara Woolfolk and David Johnson.
 Lights, Camera, Action! is directed by Karen Libman.
 Produced and co-directed by Katherine Mayberry.